 Choosing a college or university is an important and complicated decision.
 Many factors contribute to the process but the important thing is to find a place where you are both comfortable and motivated to do your best.
 Consider the following factors regarding a college/university's atmosphere and your suitability.
-Choosing a college that is right for you presentation.

 Does the college offer a good program in your major/area of interest?

 Which specific high school subjects, grade point average, and entrance test(s) are required?